selivan/selivan.github.io/_posts/2018-03-08-ubuntu-based-thin-client.md

 ## History

-Far in 2013 one bank used custom thin clients based on [DisklessUbuntu](https://help.ubuntu.com/community/DisklessUbuntuHowto).
-Thay had some problems, if I remember it right mounting root file system over network did not work very well in large offices with weak network.
-My good friend [@efim-a-efim](https://github.com/efim-a-efim) created first version of thin client, that could boot completely into RAM, without requiring something to be mounted over network.
+Long ago in 2013 one bank used custom thin clients based on [DisklessUbuntu](https://help.ubuntu.com/community/DisklessUbuntuHowto).
+Thay had some problems, if I remember it right, mounting root file system over network did not work very well in large offices with laggy network.
+My good friend [@efim-a-efim](https://github.com/efim-a-efim) created first version of thin client, that could boot completely into RAM, without mounting anything over network.

 Then I worked with that project.
 It had a lot of custom features, specific for our use case.
 Then the bank was closed(it's license was revoked),  source codes for the client were moved to my github: [thunclient](https://github.com/selivan/thinclient).
 A couple of times I modified it for a bit of money.